-There are three breweries currently operating regularly in the Huntingdonshire branch area:
+There are six breweries (we are aware of) currently operating regularly in the Huntingdonshire branch area:

 Beers are available from a number of local shops, pubs and at beer festivals or direct from the brewery by prior arrangement